Back IconBack

 About Cost of Living Data

-The data used to determine Connecticut's cost of living is sourced from the Council for Community and Economic Research (C2ER).
+The data used to determine living expenses in Connecticut is sourced from the Council for Community and Economic Research (C2ER).
 Published since 1968, COLI data is recognized by the U.S. Census Bureau and the Bureau of Labor Statistics.
 This organization regularly updates its data to offer a detailed and well-researched view of living expenses in cities across the country.
 An independent Advisory Board reviews C2ER’s data collection methodologies and quarterly publications to ensure consistency and quality.
 For more information, visit www.coli.org.
 Data published as of Oct 2025.

 Frequently Asked Questions